-The biggest performance problem is that solar energy is weather-dependent.
+The biggest performance problem is that photovoltaic energy is weather-dependent.
 The sun must shine directly on the panels for them to produce energy.
 This means overcast days can interrupt the electricity supply.
 Solar energy also cannot be collected at night.

 Solar Energy Storage is Expensive

 Traditionally, solar energy must be used right away, or it goes to waste.
 This isn’t the case if you have solar batteries, which can store excess energy for use on rainy days and at night.
-Unfortunately, solar energy storage costs are quite high.
+Unfortunately, sunlight energy storage costs are quite high.
 Tech companies around the world are focusing their efforts on developing more affordable energy storage to combat this issue.

 Large-Scale Solar Requires a Lot of Land